Martinsbl/ble-workshop/Part_2.md

     pwm_duty_cycle_values[9].channel_0 = 90;
     ````

-1. Use the ``repeat`` field in the `nrf_pwm_sequence_t` structure to repeat each PWM value as many times as you want before incrementing to the next value in the sequence:
+1. Use the ``repeat`` field in the `nrf_pwm_sequence_t` structure to repeat each PWM value as many times as you want before incrementing to the next value in the sequence (remember that with a top value of 100 and base clock of 1 MHz, one PWM period is only 100 / 1 MHz = 0.1 ms long.
+I.e. you might need a large repeat count to see any difference with the naked eye):
     ````c
     static nrf_pwm_sequence_t pwm_sequence =
     {